Unit 16 Shapes and Omissions

 Filled Shape Indicator

-The filled shape indicator does not require a Grade 1 indicator because it has no Grade 2 meaning.
+The filled shape indicator does not require a grade 1 indicator because it has no contracted meaning.

 Example: